eArmada8/Ys8_IT3/README.md

-# Ys VIII IT3 mesh export
+# Ys VIII IT3 mesh and texture export
-A script to get the mesh data out of IT3 files, hopefully someday will add a way to get mesh data back into the IT3 file.
-The output is in .fmt/.vb/.ib files that are compatible with DarkStarSword Blender import plugin for 3DMigoto, and metadata is in JSON format.
+A script to get the mesh data and textures out of IT3 files, hopefully someday will add a way to get both back into the IT3 file.
+The mesh output is in .fmt/.vb/.ib files that are compatible with DarkStarSword Blender import plugin for 3DMigoto, textures are in DDS format, and metadata is in JSON format.

 ## Credits:
 99.9% of my understanding of the IT3 format comes from the reverse engineering work of TwnKey (github.com/TwnKey), and specifically TwnKey's model dumper (https://github.com/TwnKey.com/YsVIII_model_dump/).